nholtz/sanal-book/content/text/sdtrusses/determinacy-and-stability.md

 Each portion can be assemblied in the shop, trucked to the site, and placed by making a field conenction at the top and inserting the tie.
-And yes, it is really a simple truss rather than a compound truss by our criteria; we mention in this section because of its normal fabrication practice.
+And yes, it is really a simple truss rather than a compound truss by our criteria; we mention it in this section because of its normal fabrication practice.

 **Complex Trusses**